CarlCrossbones/CRUD-User-Application/README.md

 ### Smoke Tests
 Preset Postman tests have been set up in [Smoke Tests](/smoke-tests/CRUD%20User%20Application%20Smoke%20Tests.postman_collection.json).
 To use this collection, open Postman, or the VSCode Postman extension and import the collection.
 You can then run the tests as needed.
 There is no set order.
 Therefore, if you want to test deleting a user, you would first have to test creating a user, etc.

+## Features of Note
+- The READ endpoint, `/users` is able to return a list of all users, a list of a specific user, or a list of users meeting a certain criteria based on query parameters.
+Thus, `/users` can retain its status as a GET endpoint while note requiring a request body nor any extension of the url.

 ## Development Log
 - 1.0.0 Release 1